What is XPath in Selenium?

-2. Following: This method selects all the elements of the current node in the HTML DOM structure.
+2. Following: This method selects all the current node elements in the HTML DOM structure.

 3. Ancestor: This method is used to select all the ancestor elements from the current node.
 The ancestor can be grandparents, parents of the current node in the HTML document.

-4. Child: This method is used in the scenarios in which we want to select the child elements of the current node in the HTML document.
+4. Child: This method is used in the scenarios in which we want to select the current node’s child elements in the HTML document.

 5. Proceeding: This method is used to select all the nodes proceeding to the current node or the ones that come before the current node.

-6. Following-sibling: This method is used to locate the siblings which are at the same level as the current node.
+6. Following-sibling: This method is used to locate the siblings who are at the same level as the current node.

-7. Parent: This method is used to locate the parent of the current node in the HTML document.
+7. Parent: This method is used to locate the current node’s parent in the HTML document.

 8. Self: This method is used to locate itself in the HTML document.
 Self signifies the current node only.

-9. Descendant: This method is used to find the descendants of the current node in the HTML document.
+9. Descendant: This method is used to find the current node’s descendants in the HTML document.

 10. Start-with: This method is used in the scenarios when we want to match the starting text of the attributes and when we need to locate the web element when the attribute changes dynamically on refreshing and reload a web page.